CloudLabs-Samples/EduLabs/BigData/HDF/Exercise-1.md

 1. This will be navigated to the Sign-In Page of the **Ambari Dashboard**.

-1. In the **Sign-In Page** of the Ambari Dashboard, use the following credentials that is provided below.
+1. In the **Sign-In Page** of the Ambari Dashboard, use the following credentials that are provided below.

    - Username : admin